 - Support plans are created in discussion with teachers, teaching assistants, parents and pupils.

 - Close liaison with parents to create a partnership for making shared decisions about educational provision.

-The coordination of learning support and special needs within Twynham Primary School is undertaken by SENCo Kirstie Fernand, who is responsible for the day to day operation of the school's SEND policy, co-ordination of provision for pupils and liaison with parents, staff and external agencies.
+The coordination of learning support and special needs within Twynham Primary School is undertaken by our SENCo, who is responsible for the day to day operation of the school's SEND policy, co-ordination of provision for pupils and liaison with parents, staff and external agencies.
 Please contact her via the school office or email directly: email@example.com